Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Robustness
 	* Style
 * When looking at the prototype architecture, look at the following:
-	* Are the responsibilites of the major components well defined and appropriate?
+	* Are the responsibilities of the major components well defined and appropriate?
 	* Are the collaborations between major components well defined?
 	* Is coupling minimized?
 	* Can you identify potential sources of duplication?
 	* Are interface definitions and constraints acceptable?
 	* Does every module have an access path to the data it needs during execution?
 Does it have that access when it needs it?

 ## Domain Languages

 * Always try to write code using the vocabulary of the application domain
-* If you can, try to actually write code using the vocabulary, syntax and semation of the language/domain
+* If you can, try to actually write code using the vocabulary and syntax of the language/domain
 * Program close to the problem domain

 ### Implementing a Mini-Language

 * Mini-language may be in a line - oriented, easily parsed format.
-* If you need to implment a more complex language, you should implement it using BNF
+* If you need to implement a more complex language, you should implement it using BNF

-### Data Languages and Imperitive Languages
+### Data Languages and Imperative Languages

-* Data Languages produce some form of data structure used by an aplication.
+* Data Languages produce some form of data structure used by an application.
 * These languages are used to represent configuration information
-* Imperitive languages build upon data languages  by adding contain statements and control constructs
+* Imperative languages build upon data languages  by adding contain statements and control constructs

 ## Estimating